vgiles/acmc21-website/content/call.md

 In keeping with our theme, remote/online connections (internet streaming options) will be available for presenters/attendees.

 Submissions are open from May 1, 2021 with the opportunity to provide feedback and engage in conversation with all interested participants.
-Conference attendees/presenters can nominate which state/venue they wish to attend for ACMC’21 (+Synthposium).
+Conference attendees/presenters can nominate which state/venue they wish to attend for ACMC’21 (+ Forum Synthesis).

 Early questions and queries can be directed to